StefFrustagli/the-italian-hangman-game/README.md

 ### Project's goal & Design

-The idea was to make a simple and essential game that had a retro appeal.
+The idea was to make a simple and essential game with a retro appeal.
 I wanted to limit possible aesthetic improvements and let the player experience the pure joy or frustration of guessing words.
 The game mechanics were designed to be straightforward and immediate.
 As a result, the game is fast and can be enjoyed during a study or work break.

 ### Ideal players